filiphsps/filiphsps/README.md

 </div>

 #### Hey y'all!
-I'm Filiph, a fullstack developer born and rasied in Sweden 🇸🇪
+I'm Filiph, a product engineer and software developer born and rasied in Sweden 🇸🇪 If you like any of my work and want to support me you can do so by buying [Swedish candy from Sweet Side of Sweden](https://www.sweetsideofsweden.com/?utm_source=GitHub&utm_campaign=opensource&utm_content=filiphsps/README.md).

-Feel free to get in contact with me through my [email](mailto:filiph.sandstrom@filfatstudios.com) or [twitter](https://twitter.com/filiphsandstrom).
+Feel free to get in contact with me through my email or [twitter](https://twitter.com/filiphsandstrom) if you need to!

-You can support me directly by buying som candy over at my store [Sweet Side of Sweden](https://www.sweetsideofsweden.com/?utm_source=GitHub&utm_campaign=opensource&utm_content=filiphsps/README.md).

 // Filiph Siitam Sandström

 ![](https://hit.yhype.me/github/profile?user_id=108444335)